Hilbert's Sixth Problem and Soft Logic: Soft Logic

 The following axioms and definitions are developed for soft zeros for all real numbers $a$ and $b$: \begin{Axiom}[Distinction] $a\neq b\Rightarrow a \bar{0}\neq b \bar{0}$. \end{Axiom} \begin{Definition}[Order] $a< b\Rightarrow a \bar{0}< b \bar{0}$. \end{Definition} \begin{Axiom}[Addition] $a \bar{0}+b \bar{0}=(a+b) \bar{0}$. \end{Axiom} \begin{Axiom}[Nullity] $a \bar{0}\cdot b \bar{0}=0$, i.e., soft numbers "collapse" to zero under multiplications. \end{Axiom} \begin{Axiom}[Bridging] There exists a bridge between a zero axis, and a real axis and vice versa, denoted by a pair of a bridge number and its mirror image about the bridge sign.
 Bridge numbers of a right type

 and bridge numbers of a left type

 \end{Axiom} \begin{Axiom}[Non-commutativity] Bridging operator $\perp$ does not commute i.e.,

-\end{Axiom} \begin{Definition}[Soft Number] \textit{A soft number is defined as a set of the of bridge numbers pair of opposite types but with the same components -- the same zero axis number $a \bar{0}$ and the same real number $b$:}
+\end{Axiom} \begin{Definition}[Soft Number] \textit{A soft number is defined as a set of the of bridge number pairs of opposite types but with the same components -- the same zero axis number $a \bar{0}$ and the same real number $b$:}

 and we denote the set of the soft numbers by \textbf{\textup{SN}}. \end{Definition} From Axiom \ref{axiom: SN Nullity}, we have the following proposition: \begin{Proposition} $a \bar{0}\cdot b \bar{0}+c=c\in\mathbb{R},\forall a,b,c\in\mathbb{R}$. \end{Proposition} Based on the commutativity and the associativity of the real numbers under multiplication, we have the following proposition, with regards to scalar multiplication: \begin{Proposition} For all $a,b\in\mathbb{R}$, we have: \begin{enumerate} \item $a\bar{0}=\bar{0}a$, \item $b(a\bar{0})=a(b\bar{0})=(ab)\bar{0}$. \end{enumerate} \end{Proposition}